 Few watches were made or finished in America.
 Luther Goddard made watches from about 1803 to 1817 in Shrewsbury, Massachusetts and his operations was well documented by Timothy Keith, his one-time apprentice.
-But earlier makers paved the way decades before; colonial makers advertised their locally made watches and ability to fabricate just about any watch part for the trade in advertisements dating back to the 1750's.
-This section highlights some of the earliest known watches made in America, the true beginnings of the American watch industry.
+But earlier makers paved the way; colonial makers advertised their locally made watches and ability to fabricate just about any watch part for the trade in advertisements dating back to the 1750's.
+It is likely that these makers utilized imported rough movements - certainly the mainspring, fusee chain, dial and other components were imported from England or the continent.
+This section highlights some of the earliest known American watches, the true beginnings of the American watch industry.

 Interesting & Unusual Watches from later in the 19th Century

 © 2013 - 2018 by Richard Newman, All rights reserved worldwide.
 May not be copied or distributed without prior written permission.
 Please contact me if you desire to link to this site or would like to use any of the material.